-Remove all visibly delaminated and deteriorated loose overhead concrete from the underside and bottom corners of the slab or deck.
-Take necessary precautions while removing deteriorated concrete to preserve all existing reinforcing steel.
+Remove all deteriorated concrete.
 Sawcutting of edges is not needed.
-Concrete and adjacent surfaces should be dry, clean, and free of all dirt, oil, grease, efflorescence, sealers, coatings, curing compounds, and membranes.
-Clean existing spalled surfaces and spalled surfaces created by overhead concrete removals on the slab underside by steam cleaning, water blasting, or sandblasting.
+Concrete and adjacent surfaces should be dry, clean, and free of all dirt, oil, grease, efflorescence, sealers, coatings, curing compounds, membranes, rubber tire marks, and asphalt.
+Clean surface by stream cleaning, water blasting, sandblasting, or shot blasting.
 Use an air compressor with water and oil trap to ensure the cleaning method does not apply materials intended for removal.
-Use brush, broom, sweeper, or air compressor to chase cracks and on surfaces as final cleaning before application.
-Implement necessary procedures to prevent debris from impacting or damaging nearby traffic.
+Use brush, broom, sweeper, or air compressor on surfaces as final cleaning before application.
+Use brush, broom, sweeper, or air compressor to chase cracks as final cleaning before application.
+Do not apply if the ambient temperature near the applied concrete surface is expected to be below freezing water temperature within 12 hours of application.

-C.2 Surface Treatment Application
+C.2 Surface Application

-Use a corrosion inhibitor intended for vertical or overhead surface applications.
+Use the corrosion inhibitor for vertical, horizontal or overhead surface applications.
 Apply the solution by spray (conventional airless or hand pressure spray equipment), roller, squeegee, or paintbrush.
-Follow manufacturer's application rate, but at a minimum apply a rate of 150 square feet per gallon (3.7 square meters per liter).
+Apply a rate of 150 square feet per gallon (3.7 square meters per liter).
 Minimal dry time is required and is usually minutes after treatment.
-Do not apply if the ambient temperature near the applied concrete surface is expected to fall below 32° F within 12 hours of application or if precipitation is expected within 8 hours after application.
+Use of concrete substrate, such as for traffic, may resume when treatment is dry to touch.

-The department will measure Removing Loose Concrete Overhead by the square foot, acceptably completed.
+The department will measure Removing Loose Concrete by the square foot, acceptably completed.